 Technology has come a long way since then.
 Today we have electric powered vehicles running on the streets that offer performance which equals gas based vehicles.
 The same holds true for electric chainsaws.

-Now they won’t cut down a tall oak tree, but they are quite capable of handling bushes, branches, and even cut small trees with a clean slice.
+Now they won’t cut down a tall oak tree, but they are quite capable of handling bushes, branches, pruning tree branches, and even cutting down small trees with ease.